Genbuos/TAU.Homework/README.md

 Built into the Java class library is a class called integer and one of its job is to take Strings that represent numbers and convert them into acutal numbers.

-Java has a huge library found here [Link of the Lirabrary](https://docs.oracle.com/javase/8/docs/api/allclasses-noframe.html)
+Java has a huge library found here [Link of the Library](https://docs.oracle.com/javase/8/docs/api/allclasses-noframe.html)

+The Array list class is your best friend [ArrayList Class Doc](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html)